kubernetes-sigs/kueue/site/content/en/docs/concepts/admission_check.md

 When a ClusterQueue has AdmissionChecks configured, each of the checks has to provide a positive signal to the Workload before it can be [Admitted](https://kueue.sigs.k8s.io/docs/concepts#admission).

-## Components

-You can configure the mechanism using the following components:

-### Admission Check
+### AdmissionCheck

-Admission check is a non-namespaced API object used to define details about an `AdmissionCheck` like:
+AdmissionCheck is a non-namespaced API object used to define details about an admission check like:

 - **controllerName** - It's an identifier for the controller that processes this AdmissionCheck, not necessarily a Kubernetes Pod or Deployment name.
 Cannot be empty.
 - **retryDelayMinutes** - Specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
 After that the check state goes to "Unknown".
 The default is 15 min.